Bible study about the wrath of Saul and the persecuted church in Acts 8.

 After Stephen was stoned, Saul and others began a nightmarish persecution of the church.
 But, Saul didn’t anticipate what happened next.

 Truth is, God can work in any situation.
-This short passage from Acts shows how the Christians were driven out of Jerusalem into Samaria and Judea.
+This short passage from Acts shows how these groups drove the Christians out of Jerusalem to Samaria and Judea.
+This is a chilling fulfillment of the prophecy Jesus promised.
+He said in Acts 1:8,

-but you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.”
+“but you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.”

 A Footnote about Phillip